 In shallow fills, unsuitable soils must be removed to a depth of three feet below proposed subgrade (refer to C&MS 203.03).
 Coal, shale and rock must be removed to a depth of two feet below bottom of pavement (refer to C&MS 204.05).

 Base the subgrade compaction quantity on the total subgrade area, plus the area that will require stabilization, estimated according to Subgrade Analysis Spreadsheet .
-Base the proof rolling quantity on the total quantity of subgrade compaction, converted to hours, according to GB1, Section E. Provide quantities and types of replacement materials according to the Geotechnical Design Manual, Section 607.
+Base the proof rolling quantity on the total quantity of subgrade compaction, converted to hours, and provide quantities and types of replacement materials according to the Geotechnical Design Manual, Section 607.

 G122 – NATIONAL GEODETIC SURVEY (NGS) BENCHMARKS